 The amount of time it takes to litigate an employment case often depends on the details of the particular case, the process could take between one and two years.
 However, if the case goes to an appeal, it could take longer.
 Employees who have been subject to discrimination, harassment, retaliation or wrongful termination may be able to seek compensation for damages including front and back pay, compensation for pain and suffering and even attorney's fees and court costs.

 Our Santa Barbara employment lawyers work diligently to provide our clients with the information they need to move forward with confidence.
 We understand that dealing with an employment lawsuit can be both emotionally and financially draining for employees.
 Employers who violate laws that are meant to protect California's workers should be held accountable.
-Call us at (818) 239-7030 to schedule your free, initial consultation and case evaluation.
+Learn about our No Win No Feed Employment Lawyers today.
+Call us at (818) 990-8300 to schedule your free, initial consultation and case evaluation.
 We are here to help you.